CDAT/cdatweb/README.md

   into troubles, try to rebuild the latest version with the following
   option: `cmake -D -DCDAT_BUILD_WEB=ON /path/to/uvcdat`.
 Make sure you are not in your django virtual environment and source your UV-CDAT setup script.
-If everything is setup correctly, you should be able to run the following:
+Source uvcdat environment: `. install/bin/setup_runtime.sh` and make sure netcdf is built with DAP support by running `nc-config --all` and checking if `--has-dap` is on.
+If that is not the case you won't be able to open files from `http://test.opendap.org` If everything is setup correctly, you should be able to run the following:
   ```bash
   cd vis_server